vesoft-inc/nebula-operator/doc/user/storage_guide.md

 ## Scale storage nodes and balance

-Scaling out Storage is divided into two stages.
+Scaling out Storaged is divided into two stages.

 * In the first stage, you need to wait for the status of all newly created Pods to be Ready.